 Dinner is at camp tonight.

-Morning game drive with picnic lunch inside Kruger National Park
+Morning game drive with picnic breakfast inside Kruger National Park

-After breakfast at the lodge, be sure to pack your binoculars and camera for your first game drive in Kruger National Park.
-We’ll drive slowly along routes known for the best animal sightings in the hope of spotting lions and their prey — including antelopes, buffaloes, zebras, and giraffes — as well as elephants.
-And, if we’re very lucky, we may even see rhinos and leopards to round out our first potential Big Five spotting.
+Be sure to pack your binoculars and camera for your first game drive in Kruger National Park this morning.
+We’ll drive slowly along routes known for the best animal sightings in the hope of seeing lions and their prey — including antelopes, buffaloes, zebras, and giraffes — as well as elephants.
+And, if we’re lucky, we may even spot rhinos and leopards to round out our first Big Five spotting.

-With nearly 500 species of birds in Kruger, you can start the process of selecting your favorite.
-Will it be a majestic bateleur eagle soaring above the floodplains, or smaller, colorful little bee-eaters or lilac-breasted rollers, often perching by the roadside?
+With nearly 500 species of birds, you can start the process of selecting your favorite.
+Will it be a majestic bateleur eagle soaring above the floodplain, or smaller colorful little bee-eaters or lilac-breasted rollers, often perching by the roadside?

-You’ll also have the opportunity to stretch your legs and enjoy a lunch at a scenic spot inside the park.
-Then it’s a game drive back to the gate, returning to the camp for a tranquil afternoon at leisure and dinner at the camp.
+There will be time to stretch your legs at a scenic spot inside the park and eat a picnic breakfast.
+Then, return to the camp for a tranquil afternoon at leisure and dinner.